writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

 contentFormat: "Best Of"
 ---

-# Best AI for Lawyers Ã¢ÂÂ Compare 10 Top Legal-Tech Platforms
+# Best AI for Lawyers ÃÂ¢ÃÂÃÂ Compare 10 Top Legal-Tech Platforms

 Cut drafting time in half and reclaim billable hours with today's smartest legal AI.

 ## Introduction

 Hello, I'm Artem, co-founder of WritingMate AI, where we wrangle 200+ AI models daily (yes, it's as chaotic as it sounds).
-While I'm not a lawyer myself, I've accidentally become the go-to guy for legal AI tools Ã¢ÂÂ both for our platform integrations and because law firms keep asking me "Which of these actually works?"
+While I'm not a lawyer myself, I've accidentally become the go-to guy for legal AI tools ÃÂ¢ÃÂÃÂ both for our platform integrations and because law firms keep asking me "Which of these actually works?"

 It started innocently enough.
 A client mentioned their firm was drowning in contract reviews, and I thought "Hey, we test AI tools all day, how hard could legal AI be?"
 Spoiler alert: very hard.
 Turns out legal work has nuances that make my usual "throw ChatGPT at it" approach look embarrassingly naive.